 - Radiation therapy – Targeted, high-energy rays are used to destroy breast cancer cells.

 - Chemotherapy – Drugs are administered to destroy rapidly dividing cancer cells.

 - Neoadjuvant therapy – Chemotherapy or radiation therapy is administered before or after surgery.

 Some patients wonder whether triple negative breast cancer should be treated more aggressively than other types of breast cancer.
 This is not necessarily the case.
 In fact, some researchers believe that triple negative breast cancer responds more favorably to chemotherapy than hormone-receptive cancers.

-At Moffitt Cancer Center, we continue to make strides in developing our understanding of triple negative breast cancer.
+We continue to make strides in developing our understanding of triple negative breast cancer.
+Treatments are being evaluated regularly by medical researchers and clinicians as more is being learned about triple negative cancers.
 Our extensive research efforts and innovative clinical trials help our patients lead healthy and productive lives.